merenlab/merenlab.org/_posts/anvio/2018-05-05-eukaryotic-single-copy-core-genes.md

 {:.notice}
 BUSCO uses optimized length and e-value cut-offs for each HMM model.
 This flexibility is not available in anvi'o `v4`, for which a single e-value cut-off must be defined for all HMM models within a collection.

-I detected some of the single-copy core genes dozens of times in all four reference eukaryotic genomes, even after increasing decreasing the e-value cut-off from `E-15` to `E-100`.
+I detected some of the single-copy core genes dozens of times in all four reference eukaryotic genomes, even after varying the e-value cut-off from `E-15` to `E-100`.
 Most others were detected once, as expected.
-To avoid increased number of false positives, I selected a __fixed e-value of E-25__, and removed genes that occurred multiple times in the four reference genomes, resulting a total of 83 single-copy core genes.
+To avoid increased number of false positives, I selected a __fixed e-value of E-25__, and removed genes that occurred multiple times or never in each of the four reference genomes, resulting in a total of 83 single-copy core genes.
 I combined them in a new collection of single-copy core genes dedicated to protists named [BUSCO_83_Protista](https://github.com/merenlab/anvio/tree/master/anvio/data/hmm/BUSCO_83_Protista/).

-As expected, here are the anvi'o completion estimates for my referene genomes:
+As expected, here are the anvi'o completion estimates for my reference genomes:

 |Genome|Completion|Redundancy|
 |:--|:--:|:--:|